– AD –

 • hydrogen peroxide

-• tweezers (for splinters or hair removal)
+• 1 pair of tweezers (for splinters or hair removal)

-• scissors
+• 1 par of scissors

 • safety pins